Coronavirus economic crash – What is the difference between Coronavirus economic crash and the 2008 financial crisis?

 - As next, the banks are getting heave losses and start to fail because they have to cover their losses with their equity

-- As next, Monetary reset will follow.
+- As next, a Monetary reset will follow.
 This will lead step to the new gold standard

 - The coronavirus crisis is driven by the real economy.
-As next, it will transfer into a banking crisis.
-And next, it will transfer into a monetary reset
+As next, it will transform into a banking crisis.
+And next, it will transform into a monetary reset

 - The 2008 financial crisis was at first the banking crisis, which was triggered by the subprime mortgages.
 However, this crisis was aggressively contained by the central banks with their money printing and by the government’s with their fiscal stimulus